-Karen Garza, wife, mom, grandma, & home school veteran, learned many years ago from Hank Tate, well renowned speaker and home school dad, that our academics are a tool to teach character and to help mold a student's life to the calling God has placed on them.
+Karen Garza, wife, mom, grandma (AKA GriGri), & home school veteran, learned many years ago from Hank Tate, well-renowned speaker and home school dad, that our academics are a tool to teach character and to help mold a student's life to the calling God has placed on them.

-These courses teach high school science, but more importantly they are dedicated to the Lord and His teaching us through the science He created more about Him and about ourselves.
+These courses teach high school science, plus now junior high science, but more importantly they are dedicated to the Lord and His teaching us through the science He created more about Him and about ourselves.
 They will also help students prepare for college and the workforce by students being held responsible for their assignments and learning how to follow instructions, as well as the biblical principle of sowing and reaping (aka what you put in is what you get out).

 The objective is for students to learn and not just get a grade.